gdha/www.it3.be/_posts/2015-08-13-testing-acl-limits.md

     # ./test-acl-bounderies.sh
     Usage: test-acl-bounderies.sh [-m <mail1,mail2>] [-c] [-dhv] integer
-            -m: The mail recipients seperated by comma.
+            -m: The mail recipients separated by comma.
             -d: test ACLs out on a directory as well as on a file
             -c: cleanup all users and groups
             -h: This help message.